Accessibility Zeebrugge

 Cruise ship spotting

-At the start of the Zweedse Quay, just next to the entrance to the Vandamme Lock, you get the best view of the big cruise ships, from the roof of an expo container.
+At the start of the Zweedse Quay, next to the entrance to the Vandamme Lock, you get the best view of the big cruise ships from the roof of an expo container.
 For security reasons and out of respect for the passengers on board, it is not possible to visit a cruise ship.

 An area for short stay parking is provided in the car park of the cruise building.
 As a visitor, you can park your car for free near the marina.
 There are always plenty of available spaces along the Rederskaai and the Graaf Jansdijk.